forta-network/forta-bot-workshop/activity-1-large-token-transfers/README.md

 ## Add Logic: Filter the Events for USDC Transfers

-The event includes a helpful `filterLog` function which will filter logs for matchine events.
+The event includes a helpful `filterLog` function which will filter logs for matching events.

 Add this snippet to filter events for token transfers:
 ```typescript